Skip to content

 • analyzer-specific dependencies live in separate plugin distributions

-• the current Python, JSON, C, and Bash analyzers are extracted into first-party packages rather than remaining built-ins in the core install
+• the current Python, JSON, C, C++, and Bash analyzers are extracted into first-party packages rather than remaining built-ins in the core install

 • the default SQLite backend is provided by codira-backend-sqlite